 Gaudí wanted the interior to represent nature, so the pillars were designed to look like intricate tree trunks with leaves dancing in the incredible light.
 Gaudí himself is buried in the crypt beneath the basilica.

-A 17th-century military fortress sitting on top of Montjuïc hill, it affords a wonderful view of the whole city.
+A 17th-century military fortress sitting on top of Montjuïc hill, the castle affords a wonderful view of the whole city.
 The castle dates back to 1640 and now functions as Barcelona municipal facility.
-Several events are hosted here – you can check out the website for more details.

-Montjuïc Castle is reached by cable car, which itself is an experience, with panoramic views extending out over the city and beyond.
 You can also take a tour of the castle which allows access to the dungeons below.
 There is handwriting on the cell walls from prisoners held here centuries ago.
+I really enjoyed my visit.

-3. Barceloneta Beach
+3. Relax on Barceloneta Beach.

-When looking for free things to do in Barcelona, a beach day is an obvious choice.
 Barceloneta beach is a well-served 1.1km stretch of golden sandy beach with lots of facilities, bars, sports, shops, cafes and public artworks.

 The name ‘Barceloneta’ is actually the name of the former fishing quarter which sits just behind the beach.
 There are some iconic buildings to be seen here, such as the W Hotel, Torre Mapfre and Hotel Arts skyscrapers.

-4. Take an e-Bike Tour of the City
+4. Take an e-Bike tour of the City.

 I wholeheartedly recommend taking an e-bike tour of the city, it’s a great way to get around easily and see all the sights, especially in a large sprawling city like Barcelona.

-I booked a tour on Viator which included the bike hire, a personal guide, photography services and even tapas and drinks at the end!
 In total I cycled about 11km, but since the bike has an electric motor I didn’t get too worn out.
 My guide took me all along the beaches and we made several stops to see the artworks and buildings.
 It was an excellent day out sightseeing.

 My favourite of all the things to do in Barcelona!
 I will never get bored of eating tapas and paella.